davidyu-newyork/covidTesting_site/README.md

 To view files go to covidtesting -> then either "src" or "backend"

-In src, "driver" file is app.js
+In src, "driver" file is app.js and
 Site components are in src -> components,

 Schemas are in backend -> models